noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

 - image_path: https://t3.ftcdn.net/jpg/02/48/42/64/360_F_248426448_NVKLywWqArG2ADUxDq6QprtIzsF82dMF.jpg
   alt: "team image 1"
   title: "What do we survey"
-  excerpt: "We collect benthic data of shallow coral reef ecosystems (up to 100ft).
+  excerpt: We collect benthic data of shallow coral reef ecosystems (up to 100ft).
 This means identifying, counting, and sizing different organisms of the benthos.
-We conduct coral demography surveys (hard coral composition of adults and juveniles), as well as benthic cover surveys (cover of algae, CCA, hard coral, and other taxa)."
+We conduct coral demography surveys (hard coral composition of adults and juveniles), as well as benthic cover surveys (cover of algae, CCA, hard coral, and other taxa).
+More on coral health and threats in the Pacific Islands <a href = "https://www.fisheries.noaa.gov/pacific-islands/ecosystems/coral-health-and-threats-pacific-islands" target = "_blank">here</a>
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"